 "Garmin Oregon Guide" Copyright © 2008 TigerGPS.com, Ltd. All rights reserved.

-Garmin Oregon 400c Touch-Screen Handheld GPS Receiver with US Coastal Charts
+Garmin Oregon 400c Touch Handheld GPS Receiver w/ US Coastal Charts

-Garmin Oregon 400i Touch-Screen Handheld GPS Receiver with US Inland Lakes
+Garmin Oregon 400i Touch Handheld GPS Receiver w/ US Inland Lakes

 Garmin Oregon 300 Touch-Screen Handheld GPS Receiver